 …is something we value and believe in.
 Whether it’s The League or Somer Cup, our intracamp competitions pits bunkmate against bunkmate, and friend against friend.
 These team experiences remind us all that no camper, counselor, or captain can win it alone.
 Every participant must use her teammates to strive further and be there to pick others up when fallen.
 Playing on the fields, singing songs and cheers, or painting your face to show some team spirit are all part of the bigger picture.
-These competitions might be challenging and exhausting but they are also exhilarating and rewarding and always brings out the best in everyone!
+These competitions might be challenging and exhausting but they are also exhilarating and rewarding and always bring out the best in everyone!